diatoming/CoreGraphicsExt/README.md

 - Enumerate each vertex on a `CGRect` value

 # License
-Swift Extended Library is available under the MIT license.
+Core Graphics Extended Library is available under the MIT license.
 See the LICENSE file for more info.